 Meeting new people, exploring new restaurants, and getting the “feel” of a new city is the exciting part of moving.
 You’ll find a lot of things to love about Edmonton.
 Its people are amiable, warm, and easygoing.

-Edmontonians are fiercely proud of their CFL and NFL teams, and a major facet of the city’s identity is its sports rivalry against Calgary.
+Edmontonians are fiercely proud of their CFL and NHL teams, and a major facet of the city’s identity is its sports rivalry against Calgary.
 While there is nothing like Edmonton on a playoff run, sports is only a small aspect of the city’s rich culture.

 Did you know that Edmonton is home to North America’s biggest International Fringe Festival as well as the continent’s largest mall?
 The West Edmonton Mall—located near Lincolnberg’s West Edmonton community of Webber Greens—is the city’s main attraction, spans 48 city blocks and includes an indoor wave pool, ice palace, and rollercoaster.